videomorph-dev/videomorph/README.md

 C:/> python3 setup.py install
 ```

-This will install VideoMorph on your system, but you'll need to manually install Ffmpeg.
+This will install VideoMorph on your system, but you'll need to install Ffmpeg manually.

-**Note:** It's possible that you have to run the second, and the fourth command as an `administrator`.
+**Note:** It's possible that you have to run the second and the fourth command as an `administrator`.

 ### Using Portable Editions (if available)

-To use a Portable Edition (PE) of VideoMorph, you just need to:
+To use a Portable Edition (PE) of VideoMorph, you need to:

 1. Download the PE package that matches your current system
 2. Decompress the `.tar.gz` or the `.zip` file (Linux and Windows respectively) in any directory
 3. Double-click on VideoMorph's executable (`videomorph` or `videomorph.exe`)

 ## How to Contribute to the Source